4 Wide vs long format

 4.1 Data formats

 Wide format is more conservative and used in many older packages for ecological data analysis.
+In our example, we list all species, and the columns are used to indicate their abundance at each site.
 This is the way you need to prepare your species matrix for ordinations in vegan.
-However, wide format has also many cons.
+However, wide format also has many cons.

-One of them is the size of the file.
-In the example above, there are abundance of given plants in each of the site.
-When the species is present in just one site, here Trientalis europaea, it is still keeping space across the whole table, where there can be hundreds or thousands of sites.
-The table code is then of course memory demanding.
+One of them is the file size.
+In the example above, there is an abundance of given plants in each of the sites.
+When a species is present at only one site, such as Trientalis europaea, it still occupies space across the entire table, where there can be hundreds or thousands of sites.
+The table code, of course, is memory-demanding.

-For the analyses you cannot keep the empty cells empty, since they are recognised as NAs.
-You have to fill them with zeros.
+One more point.
+For many ecological analyses, you cannot keep the empty cells empty, since they are recognised as NAs.
+Therefore, you must take an additional step and fill them with zeros.

-Another disadvantage is that you cannot add easily new information.
-If you for example want to separate species that are in a tree vegetation layer (recognised in vegetation ecology as 1), herb layer (6) and moss layer (9), you would have to add this information to the name of the species e.g. Picea_abies_1.
+Another disadvantage is that it is not easy to add new information to the listed species.
+For example, if you want to separate species that are in a tree vegetation layer (recognised in vegetation ecology as 1), a herb layer (6), and a moss layer (9), you would have to add this information to the species name, e.g., Picea_abies_1.
 Can you see a conflict with the basic principles of tidyverse?

-Long format in contrast, is great for handling large datasets.
+Long format, in contrast, is excellent for handling large datasets.
 Imagine we have more sites than those shown in the example above.
-In this format, we list all the species for Site1, then for Site2 etc. but we list only the species that are really present!
-By simple count of the rows belonging to each site you have the information about overall species richness.
+In this format, we list all the species for Site1, then for Site2, and so on.
+However, we list only the species that are actually present!
+By simply counting the rows belonging to each site, you have the information about the overall species richness.

-We can also add any information, describing the data, such as vegetation layers, growth forms, native/alien status etc. After that we can very simply filter, summarise and calculate further statistics.
+We can also add any information that describes the data, such as vegetation layers, growth forms, native/alien status, etc. After that, we can very simply filter, summarise and calculate further statistics.

 4.2 From long to wide

 We will first start a new script for this chapter and load the libraries.
-Remember to keep the script tidy and to put there remarks.
+Remember to keep the script tidy and include your remarks.

 library(tidyverse)